gerdm/gerdm.github.io/content/posts/bocd-coin-tosses/index.md

 ---
 title: "Non-stationary coin tosses - an introduction to the BOCD"
 date: 2024-08-10
-description: "The Bayesian Online Changepoint Detection (BOCD) algorithm in Binary data."
+description: "The Bayesian Online Changepoint Detection (BOCD) algorithm for binary data."
 katex: true
 draft: true
-tags: [bocd, simplified, bayesian]
+tags: [bocd, simplified, bayesian, changepoint, non-stationary]
 tldr:
     A detailed and simplified introduction to the Bayesian online changepoint detection (BOCD) model for binary data using a Beta-Bernoulli model.